FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 The builders take on the heavy lifting behind the scenes, offering two standout advantages: handling predicate data offsets and managing witness indexing.

 When your transaction involves predicates with dynamic data as inputs, like vectors, the dynamic data contains a pointer pointing to the beginning of the raw data.
 This pointer's validity hinges on the order of transaction inputs, and any shifting could render it invalid.
-However, the transaction builders conviniently postpone the resolution of these pointers until you finalize the build process.
+However, the transaction builders conveniently postpone the resolution of these pointers until you finalize the build process.

 Similarly, adding signatures for signed coins requires the signed coin input to hold an index corresponding to the signature in the witnesses array.
 These indexes can also become invalid if the witness order changes.
 The Rust SDK again defers the resolution of these indexes until the transaction is finalized.
 It handles the assignment of correct index witnesses behind the scenes, sparing you the hassle of dealing with indexing intricacies during input definition.